In this blog, we’ll talk a bit about capital depreciation.

 It’s common for our clients to spend no money on their data center decommission project, and in fact, they usually end the project with a payment from us to them.

 This $1 million opportunity for used equipment lets us place the old servers into new locations.
-This way, a firm can potentially zero depreciate the capital equipment the first year.
+This way, a firm can potentially zero depreciate the capital equipment in the first year.

 It’s a model not always considered by IT executives.
 Mark Kennan at Crohn lays out an interesting reason to upgrade now and leverage for future profitability in his article on rapid depreciation.